timyiu478/url-shortener/README.md

     - main reason: we want to ensure high data durability, yet we don't pay the cost of cross-region round-trip delay
 - The other necessary systems such as CI/CD system, intrusion detection/prevention systems, and observability system are omitted as intend
 - How to minimise hot spots and increase cache hit rate are also not discussed at this section
+- Full CQRS pattern(seperate read store and write store) is not applied in this design for simplicity and probably it is not necessary for this use case
 - AWS services that we can use: Cloudfront, ALB, Aurora, Route53, ElastiCache, WAF

 ---